google/crosvm/docs/book/src/integration/chromeos.md

 The merge will also contain all `BUG=` references that will notify your bugs about when the change is submitted.

-For more details on the process, please see [go/crosvm-playbook](http://go/crosvm-playbook) (Google only).
+For more details on the process, please see [go/crosvm-uprev-playbook] (Googlers only).

 ## Cq-Depend